ycjing/Neural-Style-Transfer-Papers/README.md

 ## A Taxonomy of Current Methods

-### 1. "Slow" Neural Methods Based On Image Optimization
+### 1. "Slow" Neural Methods Based On Online Image Optimization

 ###  1.1.
 Parametric "Slow" Neural Methods with Summary Statistics